XanaduAI/flamingpy/README.md

 decoder = {"inner": "basic", "outer": "MWPM"}
 ```

-This corresponds to a basic GKP binning function for the inner decoder (CV layer), and minimum-weight perfect matching (MWPM) for the outer decoder (DV layer).
+This corresponds to a basic GKP binning function for the inner decoder, and minimum-weight perfect matching (MWPM) for the outer decoder.
 Lastly, we can detect and correct for errors, and print a message identifying success or failure:

 ```
 c = correct(code=RHG, decoder=decoder)